WordPress vs Contentful for Building Websites – A Frontender’s Perspective

 This is an issue that the Contentful community has been complaining about for years.
 Let’s say you want to render a table with more or less rows.
 Obviously each row will only be used in this table and probably only once.
 In WordPress + ACF you can make use of repeater fields (or blocks if using the WP block editor) to quickly create a thing like a table, plus and minus buttons and so on.
 It is clear and concise.
 In Contentful on the other hand you will end up creating a post-type for the table and a post type for each row-entry.
 Which ends up cluttering the UI unnecessary, lacks any preview and counts towards your limit of some 50 contentypes that you may define in the non-enterprise package.

 You can use the rich text editor in Contentful to create a something that is reminiscent of the ACF Flexible field though, which offers some consolation – but again your options for somehow previewing the content are very limited.
 (In conjunction with Gatsby or NextJS that do server side-rendering you end up running a build every time you want to preview things.
-Oh the patience it demands!)
+Oh the patience it demands! )

-Lack of a Proper Media Library
+Lack of Media Library

 Coming from WordPress the Contentful MediaLibrary feels marginally better than a comandline representation that you would get when typing “ls” into your console inside a folder containing images.
 It has absolutely tiny thumbnails (30px height) and no possibility to upload more than one asset at a time.
 A problem I ran into a lot is replacing an image, a good discipline with naming your files is absolutely necessary if you want to keep your sanity here.

-WordPress offers the possibility to define menus and handle URLs quite easily and for about 80% of the websites you don’t need to do any customise much here – The workflow is easily replicated in your workflow.
+WordPress offers the possibility to define menus and handle URLs quite easily and for about 80% of the websites you don’t need to customise much here – The handling is easily replicated in your workflow.
 In Contentful you have to take care of the urls your pages will have yourself.
 Making Menus in Contentful boils down to define a contentype and explicitly stating what can go in there.
 It gets a little bit more complicated with hierarchical menus.
 It is possible, but you will end up tinkering with it for quite a while before getting it right.

-The biggest burden in my development was to create url-structures like “product/category/productname” Since you have to define these 3 slugs in 3 different locations in contentful (product on shop-page, category on category page, and productname on the actual product page), then assemble those links in your frontend correctly and then also honouring these assembled urls in your menus, richt-text-links etc. Obviously all of that is not very relevant in an app-environment, for a website, you will have to deal with it.
+The biggest burden in my development was to create url-structures like “product/category/productname” Since you have to define these 3 slugs in 3 different locations in contentful (product on shop-page, category on category page, and productname on the actual product page), then assemble those links in your frontend correctly and then also honouring these assembled urls in your menus, richt-text-links etc. Obviously all of that is not very relevant in an app-environment, for a website, you will have to deal with it

-Lack of Backend Customisation
+Lack of backend Customisation

-Contentful lets you do some basic field-validation, like that a text-field is not empty or only contains certain values, but nothing beyond this and nothing customised.
+Contentful lets you do some basic validation field-validation, like that a text-field is not empty or only contains a certain values, but nothing beyond this and nothing customised.
 Well why do I need it you say?